by Mark Greig

-An exceptionally well told tale that only just falls short of true greatness, ‘The Masque of Mandragora’ is the first story of what I personally consider to be the absolute best season Doctor Who ever produced.
+An exceptionally well told tale that only just falls short of true greatness, ‘The Masque of Mandragora’ is the first story of what I personally consider to be the absolute best season Doctor Who ever produced,

 The Doctor and Sarah find themselves in San Martino, Italy during the 15th century, the time between the ending of the Dark Ages and the beginning of the Renaissance.
 Mankind is on the verge of leaving ignorance and superstition behind and embracing the pursuit of knowledge and understanding.
 But in the meantime there are secret cults, ritual sacrifices, fledgling science, Machiavellian nobleman, brutalized peasants and magnificently bearded astronomers who dress like Mystic Meg.
 It’s the perfect setting for a Doctor Who story and I’m surprised more haven’t been set there.
-One of the Doctor’s chief aims, besides thwarting bad guys, saving planets and being pretty sort of marvellous, has always been to enlighten those he encounters and help them better understand the ways of the universe.
+One of the Doctor’s chief aims, besides thwarting bad guys, saving planets and being pretty sort of marvelous, has always been to enlighten those he encounters and help them better understand the ways of the universe.

 Portmerion in Wales (which I’m contractually obliged to remind everyone was immortalised for all time as The Village in The Prisoner) is perhaps not the most obvious stand-in for Renaissance Italy, but somehow still manages to work perfectly.
 The production team excel themselves in creating a living and breathing 15th century Italy (including the bad hair styles).
 In fact the only thing that shatters the illusion is the distinctive Cockney twang of the palace guards.